Nonverbal Learning Disorders (NVLD/NLD)

-A nonverbal learning disorder (NVLD or NLD) is a neurological condition believed to affect the right hemisphere of the brain.
-This disorder can significantly impact four major areas of functioning: visual/spatial/organizational, social, motor, and academic.
-Children with NVLD present a puzzling and challenging profile to their parents and teachers.
-They have definite strengths but also significant weaknesses.
-This profile often leads parents and teachers to overestimate the child’s ability and set unrealistic demands.
-This can lead to frustration and other emotional problems in the child.
-NVLD is frequently misdiagnosed or not diagnosed until late elementary or middle school years.
-It persists into adulthood and is often accompanied by anxiety, depression, social isolation, and relationship and employment difficulties.
-It can be present along with other disabilities or conditions.
-It is a clinical diagnosis and currently there are no standard criteria to define it from the medical or educational fields.
-It is not a category in special education, but children may receive special services if they meet state criteria for Specific Learning Disabilities (SLD), Other Health Impaired (OHI), Emotional Behavior Disorders (EBD), or Autism.
+NVLDs are frequently misdiagnosed or not diagnosed until late elementary or middle school years, and persist into adulthood.
+People who have NLVDs exhibit symptoms such as anxiety, depression, social isolation, and relationship and employment difficulties.
+Also, it can be present along with other disabilities or conditions.
+NLVDs/NLDs are clinical diagnoses.
+Also, there is no standard criteria to define them from the medical or educational fields at the moment.
+Therefore, it is not a category in special education.
+However, children may receive special services if they meet state criteria for Specific Learning Disabilities (SLD), Other Health Impaired (OHI), Emotional Behavior Disorders (EBD), or Autism.

-• Performance IQ significantly lower than Verbal IQ
+• Performance IQ is significantly lower than Verbal IQ

 • Early speech and vocabulary development